We see a lot of women breaking up with their partners, despite them being ‘happy’. Then, why do women lose interest in men?

 I’m not referring to bedroom techniques, what’s in his financial portfolio, or the fact he no longer goes to the gym.
 Despite what many articles on the subject would have you believe most women really are NOT that shallow.
 In fact, as you read on you’ll discover that is the crux of the problem!
 Let’s start with the basics.

 Like all humans, women desire and require to have the same basic emotional/social/intellectual needs met:

 - Friendship (a sense of community and kinship),

-- Mental Stimulation (activity, engagement and conversation),
+- Mental Stimulation (activity, engagement, and conversation),

 - Collaborative Creativity (in relationships often expressed romantically).

 While men may sometimes physically leave or step out of a relationship first, it is a little known fact that women usually “check out” or lose interest in the relationship first.

-And although the glossy grocery store magazines will try to tell us different, when a woman is truly wanting to connect (share our lives, souls, hearts, minds, thoughts, ideas and experiences) with a man, that man must provide much more than hot, steamy, prime-time sex to keep her interested.
+And although the glossy grocery store magazines will try to tell us differently, when a woman is truly wanting to connect (share our lives, souls, hearts, minds, thoughts, ideas, and experiences) with a man, that man must provide much more than hot, steamy, prime-time sex to keep her interested.

 Most women are staying for the perceived stability, status and outmoded traditions imposed on our gender.
-Not because of the great sex, conversation and companionship!
+Not because of the great sex, conversation, and companionship!

 Women are deep, earthy, intuitive souls.
 This depth and intuition are why many believe us to be complicated.
 When we connect, we connect on a soul level.
 Women look for and need more in their relationships and interactions with others- at once, both a spiritual and emotional exchange.